News & Events

 Draycott entered the competition for the first time in 2014 gaining a Silver Gilt Award in 2014 & 2015, followed by a Gold Award in 2016 and 2017.

-The regional judges will visit Draycott in early July and be followed by the national judges in early August.
+The regional judges will visit Draycott on the 3 July and be followed by the national judges in early August.

 DRAYCOTT VILLAGE FUND – please open link to the latest newsletter